WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/README.md

  ## Data Prep
  ### Step 1: Execute 7 Python Scripts to generate CSV data compatible with WaDE 2.0

 There are 7 Python Scripts that use queries to extract CODWR’s water rights data into views compatible with WaDE 2.0.
-Two of the scripts, **beneficialuseDictionary.py** and **waterallocationsFunctions.py**, are required as input scripts for **waterallocations.py**.
+One of the scripts, **beneficialuseDictionary.py** , is required as an input script for **waterallocations.py**.
 All scripts can be found at the following link in WaDE’s Github repository “MappingStatesDataToWaDE2.0” in the Colorado folder: https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/tree/master/Colorado